HMarcusWH/neural-robot-dynamics/robot_icw_mvp/episode_lake/README.md

 # Episode lake seed pack

 This directory is a placeholder for ICW episode records.
 Each item should be stored as a YAML document matching the schema outlined in the integration notes (context metadata, ladder signals, residuals, and the corrective lens).
+See `sample_episode.yaml` for an annotated example entry.